alanng10/Country/Docue/a.md

 "r" for radius total.
 "r" for radius time.
 "a" for all class.

+This Terra word is suit for country glob feel.

 Terra word has pronounce.
 Terra word is pronounce same as "terra" in English.